 • The committee and reading lists are established by the thesis supervisor and must be approved by the Graduate Director.

 • The committee must establish the topics and readings assigned to the candidate for the Comprehensive Exam.
 Typically, the Exam will address a major and two minor areas.
-The PhD Comprehensive Advisory Committee & Reading List must be submitted before the student is permitted to register in COMP 6907.
+The PhD Comprehensive Committee & Reading List must be submitted before the student is permitted to register in COMP 6907.
 Breadth and depth MUST be addressed by this Exam.
 More precisely:

 • The major must address breadth and depth in some sufficiently ‘wide’ field.